Hashtag Web3 Logo

 After 2140, miners will depend entirely on transaction fees.
 This requires:

-Whether fee-only security model works remains Bitcoin's biggest long-term question.
+Whether a fee-only security model works remains Bitcoin's biggest long-term question.

 Mining Alternatives: Proof of Stake

 Ethereum's 2022 transition to Proof of Stake eliminated mining entirely, replacing it with staking.
-This proved major networks can function without mining's energy consumption.
+This demonstrated that major networks can function without mining's energy consumption.

 Most new blockchains launch with Proof of Stake.
-Mining becoming legacy technology primarily associated with Bitcoin.
+Mining is becoming legacy technology primarily associated with Bitcoin.

 51% Attacks